 A mark of intelligence is how to answer stupid questions in a smart way.
 And before I went to this year’s London International Wine Fair, I had many stupid questions about Turkish wine.

-Let’s start with the basics.
-Isn’t Turkey Islamic?
-Are Islamic cultures allowed to make and sell alcohol?
+Are Islamic countries allowed to make and sell alcohol?
 Is it going to be rough traditional wine that will give me headache?
 Can you buy wine in restaurants there?
 Where is this wine drunk?
 How do you even pronounce the grape?
-Is it even a grape or a style of wine?
+Is it a grape or a style of wine?

 But not one person rolled their eyes.
-Despite blindly trying to say the Turkish grape names…
+Even as I blindly tried to pronounce the Turkish grape names…

 At first, the names were a little bizarre to me, but really, the wines are Bazaar, and of the fashionable Harper’s kind rather than traditional Turkish market.